 CAPTAINS

-No U.S. Milanese player ever lead the Azzurri as Captain
+No Verona player ever led the Azzurri as Captain

 Marco